SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ![Alt text](./images/gotogit.png?raw=true)

-6. Create a repository here by clicking on New repository and enter the name as `CNA<NUMBER>`. `NUMBER` should be from the User that you get for this session Ex: `395` from cna375-`395`@teched.cloud.sap.
+6. Create a repository here by clicking on New repository and enter the name as `cna<NUMBER>`. `NUMBER` should be from the User that you get for this session Ex: `395` from cna375-`395`@teched.cloud.sap.
 Uncheck the `Create empty Commit` and click `OK`.
 The reason for creating the repository with this name is that all participants of this session will create repositores and this will help you to uniquely identify your repository.

 ![Alt text](./images/git_repo_create.png?raw=true)